tango-controls/dsc-import/README.rst

 Run
 ---

-- Make your local branch to be sure your settings will not be overwritten by someone else...
+- Make your local branch to be sure your settings will not be overwritten by someone else.

 - Update variables in :file:`dsc_import_utility.py` to reflect your environment:

 .. code-block:: python